Terms and conditions

-Without prejudice to the foregoing generality; (1) the Keeper shall have no liability in respect of any actions, claims, costs, demands, expenses or liabilities made against or incurred by the user arising out of any defect in, or the breakdown, failure or non-performance of the systems and equipment (whether belonging to, maintained by or used by the Keeper, the user or any third party) utilised in connection with use of eFORMS ONLINE; and (2) while the Keeper has taken and will continue to take reasonable precautions in respect of computer viruses, the Keeper shall not be liable for any consequence of any failure on the part of the Keeper to prevent the transmission of computer viruses through eFORMS ONLINE.
-The user shall take such precautions as it deems fit.
+Without prejudice to the foregoing generality (1) the Keeper shall have no liability in respect of any actions, claims, costs, demands, expenses or liabilities made against or incurred by the User arising out of any defect in, or the breakdown, failure or non-performance of, the systems and equipment (whether belonging to, maintained by or used by the Keeper, the User, the Organisation or any third party) utilised in connection with use of RoS ONLINE SERVICES; and (2) while the Keeper has taken and will continue to take reasonable precautions in respect of computer viruses, the Keeper shall not be liable for any consequence of any failure on the part of the Keeper to prevent the transmission of computer viruses through RoS ONLINE SERVICES.
+The User shall take such precautions as it deems fit.

-In any event whatsoever, the total liability of the Keeper in respect of any use of eFORMS ONLINE is limited to the amount of the fee prescribed by the Registers of Scotland (Fees) Order 2014 for the particular application form or service in respect of which the liability is claimed to have arisen.
+In any event whatsoever, the total liability of the Keeper in respect of any use of RoS ONLINE SERVICES is limited to the amount set out by statute (such as of the fee prescribed by the Registers of Scotland (Fees) Order 2014) for the particular application form or service in respect of which the liability is claimed to have arisen.

 Nothing in these terms excludes or limits the statutory rights of consumers.